Now onboarding families in NL & DE

 Recognition — the invisible work made visible

-Once a month, Fritz shows who carried what.
+Once a month, Fred shows who carried what.
 Not to keep score — so the work that never gets named finally gets seen.
 Quiet labor, named out loud.
 Appreciation, where it's been quietly earned.

-Couples who share the routine stuff fight less and love each other more.
+Couples who share the routine stuff fight less and

-Fritz isn't relationship therapy.
+Fred isn't relationship therapy.
 It's the infrastructure underneath a relationship that doesn't need therapy every Tuesday.

 50%